 I’m too old to start a pension

 It’s never too late to start saving into a pension, although the tax benefits of saving into a pension scheme stop at age 75.
+Find out more about saving into a pension for the first time.

 If you’re in your 50s and 60s it’s still well worth having a pension as your contributions will qualify for tax relief, or money back from the taxman.
 What’s even better is that as you’re closer to taking your pension, the tax benefits can appear even more attractive.
 This is because the tax relief stays the same, but you can access the money you put in much sooner than someone in their twenties can.

 If you’re a basic rate taxpayer, a £100 contribution into your pension will only cost you £80, whilst if you’re a higher or additional rate taxpayer the same contribution will set you back only £60 or £55.
+Find out more about how pension tax relief works here.

 Remember though, the earlier you start saving into a pension, the longer you’ll have to build up your savings, and the longer your investment returns will have to grow, hopefully providing you with a better income when you stop work.